Image Super-Resolution using Efficient Striped Window Transformer: Methodology

+The transformer layer (TL) is the basic module of trans-formers\cite{SwinIR, SwinT, CSwin, HAT, EDT, ELAN}.
+As shown in the lower right of Figure \ref{fig: all}, an original TL consists of a SA and a MLP.
+The normalization layer and residual connection are applied before and after SA and MLP, respectively.
+To clarify the impact of the normalization layer on shallow transformers, following previous works \cite{ESRT, LBNet, ELAN}, we build a shallow LSR transformer with model size around $600K$ based on the SwinIR structure.
+To provide a more detailed analysis, we evaluate the performance of the LSR transformer with different normalization layers across various learning rates given that normalization can significantly influence the training strategy of the model (see Section \ref{sec: 4.1} for details).

+Although shallow transformers can be trained successfully without normalization layers, our experiments show that normalization layers are crucial for achieving a better balance between model performance and training cost.
+In addition, considering the limited model capacity, batch normalization (BN) \cite{bn} enables shallow transformers to gain better generalization capabilities by allowing transformers to capture generic features in the mini-batch than layer normalization (LN) \cite{LN}.
+Combining the above findings and inspired by ELAN \cite{ELAN}, we remove the normalization layer from TL and embed BN into SA to build an efficient and concise transformer structure.

+\paragraph{BN-embedded SA} WSA is widely used in computer vision transformers.
+WSA partitions an input feature $F \in \mathbb{R}^{C \times H \times W}$ into local windows $W \in \mathbb{R}^{c \times h \times w}$, and uses SA to model dependencies within each local window separately.
+The upper right of Figure \ref{fig: all} shows the process of modeling dependencies in a local window $W$ using BN-embedded SA (BSA).
+The BSA initially computes the query matrix $Q$ and the value matrix $V$ using two $1 \times 1$ convolutional layers.
+BN is applied after each convolutional layer to provide the transformer a more stable training and more powerful generalization capability \cite{ELAN}.
+This process can be expressed as follows:

+where $K_{Q}$ and $K_{V}$ are the kernel of $1 \times 1$ convolutional layers used for the computation of $Q$ and $V$, respectively; $H_{BN_{Q}}(\cdot)$ and $H_{BN_{V}}(\cdot)$ represent the function of different BNs.
+In addition, BN can be embedded into its preceding convolutional layer to accelerate the inference of the model further.

+Subsequently, the BSA uses matrix $Q$ to compute attention matrix $A$.
+Key matrix $K$ is not used here to streamline the transformer further.
+Finally, the BSA uses a $1 \times 1$ convolutional layer to map the matrix $V$ weighted by matrix $A$ to the desired feature space to obtain the output $F_{out} \in \mathbb{R}^{c \times h \times w}$.
+This process can be expressed as follows:

+where $H_{Softmax}(\cdot)$ represents the function of Softmax, $H_{Conv}(\cdot)$ denotes the function of the convolutional layer at the tail of the BSA, and $scale$ is a constant used to control the magnitude of matrix $A$.

-As shown in Figure \ref{fig: arch_eswt}, the proposed ESWT consists of three main modules: shallow feature extraction module (SFEM), deep feature extraction module (DFEM), and SR reconstruction module (SRRM).
-For a given LR image $I_{LR} \in \mathbb{R}^{C_{in} \times H \times W}$, the ESWT first converts it from color space to feature space using SFEM to extract the shallow feature $F_{s} \in \mathbb{R}^{C \times H \times W}$.
+\paragraph{Overall Structure} We build our ESWT based on the efficient and concise structure discussed above.
+As shown in the left of Figure \ref{fig: all}, the proposed ESWT consists of three main modules: shallow feature extraction module (SFEM), deep feature extraction module (DFEM), and SR reconstruction module (SRRM).
+For a given LR image $I_{LR}$, the ESWT first converts it from color space to feature space using SFEM to extract the shallow feature $F_{s}$.
 This process can be formulated as follows:

-where $H_{SFEM}(\cdot)$ represents the function of SFEM; $H$, $W$, and $C_{in}$ are the height, width, and channel number of the LR image, respectively; $C$ is the channel number of the intermediate feature.